 Further evidence for the relationship between imposex and TBT comes from transplantation experiments where N.lapillus were moved to areas where there was a high seawater concentration of tin (Smith et al., 2006; Quintela et al., 2000; Bryan et al., 1986).
-This resulted in a gradual increase in the degree of imposex (Figure 2).
+This resulted in a gradual increase in the degree of imposex (Figure 3).

 There is an increasing concern over the release of TBT from sediments through dredging or similar disturbance (Brack, 2002; Bray & Langston, 2006).
 Maritime ports require consistent maintenance dredging to ensure increasingly larger vessels to navigate freely.
 The impact of dumped dredged materials and resuspension may impact previously unaffected areas.
 In contrast to TBT in water, which was disappearing with a half-life of some three years after legislation, TBT in sediments is far more persistent and it is suggested that sediments may cause a problem for perhaps 20 to 30 years after a total ban (Macguire, 2000; Dowson et al., 1996; Langston et al., 1994).
-Dumping sites of dredged material containing TBT have been shown to have impact on imposex in gastropod populations (Santos et al., 2004).
+Dumping sites of dredged material containing TBT have been shown to have impact on imposex in gastropod populations (Santos et al., 2004) and there is evidence of links between sediment concentrations and imposex levels of adjacent shoreline populations (Gubbins et al, 2013).

-Oil pollution on rocky shores, and subsequent clean up operations are another potential threat to N.lapilllus populations (e.g. IPIECA, 1995).
+Oil pollution on rocky shores, and subsequent clean up operations are another potential threat to N.lapillus populations (e.g. IPIECA, 1995).
 Declines have been observed following contamination of rocky shore with varying times for recovery depending on factors such as the severity of the spill, type of contamination, exposure of the shore, weather conditions and status before the incident (e.g. Bryan, 1968; Baker, 1976).